gigantz/Create-New-Styles/README.md

 # Create New Styles

-A Sketch plugin to create multiple layer styles or text styles, based on an existing style.
+A Sketch plugin to create multiple layer styles or text styles

 ## How do I use it?

-Select your layer/s that contain the style you want to duplicate, then run the plugin.
+Select your layer/s then run the plugin.

-You can select layer styles and text styles at the same time.
+You can select shapes and text at the same time.

 ![Create-new-styles](https://github.com/franklymrshankly/Create-New-Styles/blob/master/assets/createnewstyles.gif)